darius466/GameofLife/README.md

 Finalized main program in GOL-Main.

-Test Class for suite in GOL-Library.
+Test Class for test suite in GOL-Library.